lixiny/CPF/README.md

 ### HO3D
-Download and unzip the [HO3D](https://www.tugraz.at/index.php?id=40231) dataset following the [official instructions](https://github.com/shreyashampali/ho3d?) to the `data/HO3D` foloder. if every thing is correct, the HO3D & YCB folder in your `data` shouled look like this:
+Download and unzip the [HO3D](https://www.tugraz.at/index.php?id=40231) dataset following the [official instructions](https://github.com/shreyashampali/ho3d?) to the `data/HO3D` foloder. if everything is correct, the HO3D & YCB folder in your `data` shouled look like this:
 ```
 data/
 ├── HO3D/